Baqend/guide/src/index.md

 ```

 ## Offset and Limit
-On larger data sets you usually do not want to load all the data at once.
-Furthermore you like to page through your query
+On larger data sets you usually don't want to load all the data at once.
+Its reasonable to page through the query
 results.
-For such cases it is possible to skip objects from the query results and limit the results at all.
+For such a case it is possible to skip objects and limit the result.
 ```js
 var page = 3;
 var resultsPerPage = 30;